 Right to Data Portability - you have the right to request that information we hold about you be transferred to another public authority or other controller.
 Your data portability request will have to be made in writing, we will assess your request in accordance with the provisions of the GDPR to ascertain if your request is covered under the law.
 Our response will contain our decision regarding the viability of your request and asking you to choose between the following:

-Whether or not you have legitimate grounds to object to processing of your information, the Council will respond to your request within one month stating that your request has been upheld or the reasons for not upholding your request if that is the case.
+Whether or not you have legitimate grounds to object to processing of your information, the council will respond to your request within 1 month stating that your request has been upheld or the reasons for not upholding your request if that is the case.

 Access to your information – If you would like to know what information we hold and process about you, the category of information, who we share your information with, to ascertain the accuracy of the information and the criteria we apply in processing your information, you can make a request to us in writing.
 Such a request is known as a Subject Access Request (see Access to personal records)

-To make a subject access request and receive a copy of your personal information, contact Information Rights at:
+To make a subject access request and receive a copy of your personal information, or request the application of the above rights, please contact Information Rights by email.

 Resource and Transformation Directorate